 - 7.1.
 Dogs must be kept on a leash in all public places and at all times (except areas specified as Dog Exercise Areas in Part B, Schedule 1). - 7.2.
 Every owner of a dog must exercise control over it and must prevent it from wandering or remaining at large or free in any public place or private way. - 7.3.
+Owners must ensure that dogs are wearing current registration tags while on any land that is not their own. - 7.4.
+Every dog owner or person in charge of a dog must carry plastic bags or other effective means to remove and dispose of any fouling (dog faeces) produced by their dog when in a public place, or land that is not the dog owner's land. - 7.5.
 Every dog owner or person in charge of a dog must remove and appropriately dispose of any fouling (dog faeces) produced by their dog in public places or on land that is not their own land.